 We promote diversity and gender equality.
 We are proud of our extensive alumni network of more than 500 students representing 20 nationalities, many of whom have gone on to become acclaimed researchers and entrepreneurs.

-The FIRE (Frontières de l’Innovation en Recherche et Éducation) PhD program bridges fundamental and applied research at the interface of Life, Learning and Digital Sciences.
-It is hosted by Université de Paris (UdP) and co-hosted by Université Paris Sciences et Lettres (PSL), and it is part of the EURIP graduate school (École Universitaire de Recherche Interdisciplinaire de Paris).
+The Frontiers of Innovation in Research and Education (Frontières de l’Innovation en Recherche et Éducation) or FIRE PhD programme bridges fundamental and applied research at the intersection of life, learning and digital sciences.
+Hosted by the Université de Paris and co-hosted by PSL Research University, the programme is part of the CRI’s EURIP Graduate School for Interdisciplinary Research (École Universitaire de Recherche Interdisciplinaire de Paris).

 In the FIRE PhD programme, students are active participants in their own education.
 They take part in a culture that fosters cooperation and excellence and empowers students to develop their potential as young researchers.
 The programme allows labs to host unconventional doctoral theses, participate in an interdisciplinary community and take advantage of the resources that the CRI makes available to students.

 The following are necessary conditions for a PhD thesis to be hosted by the FIRE PhD programme:

 The EURIP Graduate School for Interdisciplinary Research (École Universitaire de Recherche Interdisciplinaire de Paris) in Paris, or simply the EURIP Graduate School, advances fundamental and applied research in order to drive knowledge forward in the life, learning and digital sciences.